 When will my twins or triplets be born?

 Twins and triplets are on average born earlier than most single babies.
+60 out of 100 twin pregnancies are born before 37 weeks.
+About 75 out of 100 triplet pregnancies are born before 35 weeks.
 On average, twins are born at 37 weeks and triplets at 33 weeks, but there is wide variation in this.
-See separate leaflet called Premature Labour.
+See the separate leaflet called Premature Labour.

 - Sometimes you and your doctors agree that it would be safest for the babies to be delivered early - sometimes very early.
 Your antenatal team may offer you the option of being induced at 35-37 weeks, or an early planned caesarean section.

-The safest option for the babies depends on how many babies you have and whether they share a placenta.
-If you choose not to have a planned early delivery, your babies will be monitored very carefully each week to check they are growing normally.
+The safest option for the babies depends on how many babies you have and whether they share a placenta and amniotic sac.
+If you choose not to have a planned early delivery, there may be increased risk to the babies.
+They will be monitored very carefully each week to check they are growing normally.
 If you have a very early delivery, you may be offered a course of steroids.
 This helps the babies' lungs to develop, so that they can breathe better following delivery.

 Which kind of birth will I have for twins or triplets?